 The Vortex Viper HD Binoculars are Vortex’s midrange binocular series.
 They feature Vortex’s HD optical system, which has better resolution, color, and edge-to-edge clarity than non-HD glass.
 They are available in 8×42, 10×42, 10×50 and 12×50.

-When the Vortex Viper HD 10X42 Binoculars were on a screaming good sale at Cabela’s last year, I snapped up a pair.
+When the Vortex Viper HD 10X42 Binoculars were on a screaming good sale at Cabela’s last year — and they’re on sale again at Cabela’s — I snapped up a pair.
 After deer hunting with them last fall, as well as spending some quality time evaluating their performance, this is what I learned:

 Vortex Viper HD 10×42 Review